ORACARE

 Why Two Bottles?

-It's how we create activated chlorine dioxide,
+It's how we make activated chlorine dioxide,

 a gas that can care for the whole mouth.